dotEthan/RecipeApp/README.md

 * Shopping List Saving

 ### Working on Now:
+* Paused as I'm starting a new position.
+Will resume once life settles down a bit again.

+### To Come:

 * Redesign - Edit Recipe & Shopping List
 * Tooltips for "Recipe Detail" add "to shoppinglist"

-### To Come:

 * ShoppingList Entry Animation
 * Reminder - Refactor Header & sl-each
 * warn if closing without saving